 Avoid Stepping on Eggs: Eggs are fragile; place markers or barriers to remind yourself and others to avoid stepping on nests.

-Regular Monitoring: Frequent site visits ensure early intervention for threats or environmental mishaps.
+Regular Monitoring: Frequent site visits enable early intervention in the event of threats or environmental mishaps.

 Use Peaceful Mode (if acceptable): Temporarily switch to Peaceful difficulty during breeding to prevent mob interference.

-Build Turtle Farms Near Player Base: Close proximity to your base reduces travel time and increase oversight.
+Build Turtle Farms Near Player Base: Close proximity to your base reduces travel time and increases oversight.

 Store Excess Resources Securely: Protect harvested seagrass, scutes, and eggs from accidental loss due to death or misplacement.